aleksander-saz/DS-Projects/README.md

 ## Graduational Project

-**Prediction of temperature for optimization of ulectricity costs on steel manufacturing**
+**Prediction of steel temperature on steel manufacturing**

+For the optimization of electricity costs steel manufacturing company requested to develop the system for the prediction of steel temperature.
+Based on the provided data from company it's required to conduct an analysis and train a models for the prediction of the steel temprature.

 *More detailed description you can find in readme of Project 20*